Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Introduction

-Due to the diverse number of proof-theoretic formalisms and the categorization of calculi into internal and external, a large body of work has been dedicated to investigating the relationships between calculi within distinct formalisms by means of \emph{translations}.
-A translation is a function from one proof formalism into another which extends in a natural way to yield structure-preserving maps between derivations in the concrete calculi instantiating the formalisms.
-The goal of this paper is twofold: (1) we map out the relationships between various proof-theoretic formalisms by means of translations and (2) we investigate the internal and external distinction in light of these relationships.\footnote{We consider sequent-based formalisms in this paper for generality as other types of proof systems, e.g. tableaux and natural deduction systems, can be transformed into sequent calculi.
-Moreover, sequent-based systems are easier to mechanize, meaning the systems we consider have a higher degree of practical use.} What we find is that proof-theoretic formalisms sit within a hierarchy that increases in complexity from Gentzen-style sequents up to labeled sequents, and is based upon the underlying data structure of the sequents used in the system.
+The goal of this paper is threefold: (1) we discuss the various sequent-style formalisms that have come to prominence in structural proof theory, (2) we map out the relationships between various proof-theoretic formalisms by means of translations, and (3) we investigate the internal and external distinction in light of these relationships.\footnote{We restrict our study to sequent-based formalisms in this paper.
+Nevertheless, our study retains generality as other types of proof systems, e.g., tableau systems and natural deduction systems, can be transformed into sequent calculi.} What we find is that proof-theoretic formalisms sit within a hierarchy that increases in complexity from Gentzen sequents up to labeled sequents, and is based upon the underlying data structure of the sequents used in the system.
 We will argue that it is `easier' to translate proofs up this hierarchy than down this hierarchy.
-Furthermore, we will dispel myths about internal and external calculi, explaining that the terms `internal' and `external' resist rigorous definition, and clarifying what properties can actually be expected of proof systems that are often qualified as `internal' or `external'.
-To provide a broad account of sequent-based formalisms and internal/external calculi we consider a large number of formalisms and systems constructed for a wide array of logics, including modal and tense logics, intuitionistic logic, conditional logics, and bunched implication logic.
+Furthermore, we will explain the ambiguities involved in the terms `internal' and `external,' and dispel myths about the properties such calculi are purported to possess.
+To provide a broad account of sequent-based systems we consider a large number of formalisms and systems for a wide array of logics, including modal and tense logics, intuitionistic logic, conditional logics, and bunched implication logic.

-We identify five desiderata for proof-theoretic formalisms (see e.g., \cite{Wan94,Avr96}): (1)~Generality: the formalism covers a sizable class of logics with proof systems sharing desirable properties, (2)~Uniformity: the formalism need not be enriched to obtain a system for a logic within a given class, (3)~Modularity: a system for one logic within the considered class can be transformed into a system for another, with properties preserved, by adding/deleting rules or modifying the functionality of rules, (4)~Constructibility: a method is known for constructing a calculus for a given logic in the considered class, and (5)~Syntactic Parsimony: the data structures used are as simple as required by the logic or purpose of the proof systems.